 '''

-$ cd /root/
+cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 4.4.0 [-y] # -y if no interactive mode
+./vim_upgrade_orchestrator.py -i connected -s start_image_tag -n 4.4.3 [-y] # -y if no interactive

-is required.
+mode is required.

-start_image_tag value can be: 4.2.4
+start_image_tag value can be: 4.2.x (x = 0, 1, 2, 3 or 4)

 '''

-- As the upgrade takes more than 6 hours, execute the upgrade in a VNC.
-If you do not have a VNC environment, execute the same from KVM console of the management node.
-Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS_CA_BUNDLE is not set as an environment variable on the management node. - 3.
+- As the upgrade takes more than 6 hours, execute the upgrade in an environment such as the management node KVM console, where a loss of network connectivity to the management node will not kill the shell where the upgrade orchestrator is running.
+Ensure that you do not run this command in background or with nohup option to avoid failure of upgrade. - During upgrade, do not run other Cisco VIM actions. - Ensure that REQUESTS\CA\BUNDLE is not set as an environment variable on the management node. - In case of upgrade failure, ensure that you do not try to recover the cloud by yourself.
+For more information on recovery, contact Cisco Support. - 3.
 After the upgrade, reboot the management node. - 4.
-Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish_upgrade_with_reboot option provided in vim_upgrade_o rchestrator.py:
+Plan on VNF downtime to complete the upgrade on compute nodes with VNFs via --finish\upgrade\with\reboot option provided in vim\upgrade\o rchestrator.py.
+Take the same vim\upgrade\orchestrator.py command line as was used in Step 2, and append --finish\upgrade\with\reboot followed by a comma-separated list of compute nodes enclosed in quotation marks.
+For example:

 '''

-$ cd /root/
+cd /root/

 chmod +x vim_upgrade_orchestrator.py

-#./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.0 --finish_upgrade_with_reboot <", separated
+./vim_upgrade_orchestrator.py -i connected -s 4.2.4 -n 4.4.3 --finish_upgrade_with_reboot "compute-1, compute-2"

-compute nodes in quotes"> [-y] # -y if no interactive mode

-is required

 '''

 The computes that do not have any VNFs in ACTIVE state are automatically rebooted during software upgrade.
-Ensure that Ceph is HEALTH_OK state after each Hyper-converged or AIO node reboot.
+Ensure that Ceph is HEALTH\OK state after each Hyper-converged or AIO node reboot.